eaglenguyen/Neurable-Android-Challenge-Eagle/README.md

 ## Objective
-Build a simplified Android app to demonstrate your ability to design a basic UI and simulate device communication relevant to EEG-based focus monitoring.  <br>
+Build a simplified Android app to demonstrate the ability to design a basic UI and simulate device communication relevant to EEG-based focus monitoring.  <br>

 ## Approach